gh-unit/gh-unit/README.md

 - Copy `GHUnit.framework` to `/Library/Frameworks/`
 - Add a `New Target`.
 Select `Cocoa -> Application`.
 Name it `Tests` (or something similar).
 - In the `Target 'Tests' Info` window, `General` tab:
-	- Add a linked library, under `Mac OS X 10.X SDK` section, select `GHUnit.framework`
+	- Add a linked library, under `Mac OS X 10.5 SDK` section, select `GHUnit.framework`
-	- If your main target is a library: Add a linked library, and select your main target.
+	- Add a linked library, select your project.
-	- If your main target is an application, you will need to include these source files in the `Test` project manually.
 	- Add a direct dependency, and select your project.
 (This will cause your application or framework to build before the test target.)

 - Copy [GHUnitTestMain.m](http://github.com/gabriel/gh-unit/tree/master/Classes-MacOSX/GHUnitTestMain.m) into your project and include in the Test target.
 - Now create a test (either by subclassing `SenTestCase` or `GHTestCase`), adding it to your test target.
 (See example test case below.)
-- By default, the Tests-Info.plist file includes `MainWindow` for `Main nib file base name`.
-You should clear this field.
-- (Optional) Install Makefile (see instructions below)

 ### Installing in your project

 - Add a `New Target`.
 Select `Cocoa -> Application`.
 Name it `Tests` (or something similar).
-- In the Finder, copy `GHUnit.framework` to your project directory (maybe in MyProject/Frameworks/.)
+- Copy `GHUnit.framework` to your project directory (maybe in MyProject/Frameworks/.)
-- In the `Tests` target, add the `GHUnit.framekwork` files (from MyProject/Frameworks/).
-It should now be visible as a `Linked Framework` in the target.
+- Add the `GHUnit.framekwork` files (from MyProject/Frameworks/) to the `Tests` target.
+It should be visible as a `Linked Framework` in the target.
-- In the `Tests` target, under Build Settings, add `@loader_path/../Frameworks` to `Runpath Search Paths` (Under All Configurations)
+- Under Build Settings, add `@loader_path/../Frameworks` to `Runpath Search Paths`
-- In the `Tests` target, add `New Build Phase` | `New Copy Files Build Phase`.
+- Add `New Build Phase` | `New Copy Files Build Phase`.
 	- Change the Destination to `Frameworks`.
 	- Drag `GHUnit.framework` into the the build phase
 	- Make sure the copy phase appears before any `Run Script` phases
 - Copy [GHUnitTestMain.m](http://github.com/gabriel/gh-unit/tree/master/Classes-MacOSX/GHUnitTestMain.m) into your project and include in the Test target.

-- If your main target is a library:
-	- In the `Target 'Tests' Info` window, `General` tab:
-		- Add a linked library, and select your main target; This is so you can link your test target against your main target, and then you don't have to manually include source files in both targets.
-- If your main target is an application, you will need to include these source files to the `Test` project manually.

 - Now create a test (either by subclassing `SenTestCase` or `GHTestCase`), adding it to your test target.
 (See example test case below.)
-- By default, the Tests-Info.plist file includes `MainWindow` for `Main nib file base name`.
-You should clear this field.
-- (Optional) Install Makefile (see instructions below)

 ### Example test case (Mac OS X)